• Skip to main content

 Rolling tempura shrimp sushi.

-• Wrap the roll in the makisu with the seam of the roll facing down.
-Use your hands to apply even pressure to the mat to set the shape of the roll.
+• Wrap the roll in the makisu with its seam facing down.
+Use your hands to apply even pressure to the mat to set roll's shape.

 Rolling sushi with a sushi mat.